RAR (file format): File format

 The filename extensions used by RAR are .rar for the data volume set and .rev for the recovery volume set.
 Previous versions of RAR split large archives into several smaller files, creating a "multi-volume archive".
 Numbers were used in the file extensions of the smaller files to keep them in the proper sequence.
 The first file used the extension .rar, then .r00 for the second, and then .r01, .r02, etc.

-RAR compression applications and libraries (including GUI based WinRAR application for Windows, console rar utility for different OSes and others) are proprietary software, to which Alexander L. Roshal, the elder brother of Eugene Roshal, owns the copyright.
+RAR compression applications and libraries (including GUI based WinRAR application for Windows, console rar utility for different OSes and others) are proprietary software, to which Alexander L. Roshal, the elder brother of Eugene Roshal, holds the copyright.
 Version 3 of RAR is based on Lempel-Ziv (LZSS) and prediction by partial matching (PPM) compression, specifically the PPMd implementation of PPMII by Dmitry Shkarin.

 The minimum size of a RAR file is 20 bytes.
-The maximum size of a RAR file is 9,223,372,036,854,775,807 (263−1) bytes, which is about 9,000 PB.
+The maximum size of a RAR file is 9,223,372,036,854,775,807 (263−1) bytes, which is one byte less than 8 EiB.